Inpatient alcohol detox

 RCA will do everything to make sure you are comfortable

 The symptoms of alcohol detox and withdrawal can span temporary anxiety and insomnia to seizures and delirium tremens.
-If you’re struggling with physical detox, medications such as anti-anxiety, anti-seizure and other comfort medications will be administered during detox.
+If you’re experiencing physical detox, medications to manage withdrawal symptoms including anti-anxiety, anti-seizure and other medications will be administered.
 In other cases, a secure, comforting place within a nurturing and therapeutic atmosphere are enough for beginning treatment.

 Safety and comfort medications will be provided during your alcohol detox.